CRAI-OUS/MUSTER/README.md

 # MUSTER: Multi Session Temporal Registration
-**MUSTER** is a robust tool designed for the registration and analysis of longitudinal 3D medical images.
+**MUSTER** is a tool designed for the registration of longitudinal 3D medical images.
 Built on PyTorch, MUSTER leverages GPU acceleration for fast and efficient processing.
 For instance, a timeseries of 8 images at a ``[160, 160, 160]`` resolution can typically be processed in just 2 minutes.

 ![Divergence and Jacobi Determinant](docs/figures/muster_div_detjac.png)